ghimiresdp/gps-808/README.md

-# tracker
+# GPS Tracker
-sim808 evb-v3.2, MIT License
+## GPS Tracker using sim808 evb-v3.2
+### Ready for installing in the vehicle tracking devices